rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

     -   Neurath, O., Carnap, R., & Morris, C.W.
 (1955). *International Encyclopedia of Unified Science, Vol. 1*. [^Neurath1938]
 -   [Anschluss](https://en.wikipedia.org/wiki/Anschluss): The annexation of Austria by the Third Reich on March 13, 1938.
 -   In 1938, Reichenbach emigrated to the US and became a professor at UCLA.
+    -   Hilary Putnam and Wesley Salmon were among Reichenbach's students at UCLA.
 -   The Fifth International Congress for the Unity of Science met at Harvard in 1939.
     -   On September 1, 1939, two days before the start of the congress, Germany invaded Poland, and Britain and France declared war on Germany.
     -   Many European attendees did not return to Europe.
 -   Carnap joined UCLA in 1954, the year after Reichenbach died.
+-   Carnap died in 1970.
 -   Verhaegh, S. (2020).
 Coming to America: Carnap, Reichenbach and the great intellectual migration. [^Verhaegh2020]

 [^Carnap1936]: @Carnap_1936_Testability_and_meaning\.